chdsbd/kodiak/docs/docs/config-reference.md

 - **type:** `boolean`
 - **default:** `false`

-Append the pull request's URL to the commit message body.
+Append the pull request's URL to the commit message body, prefixed with `PR-URL:`.

 This can make accessing the relevant PR for a given commit easier.